aj_kotval

 Hallucination Issues: Roleplaying

-The model tended to roleplay by making promises it did not have the ability to fulfill.
+The model tended to roleplay by making promises it could not fulfill.
 This was a major issue since it could lead to customer dissatisfaction, as well as financial and reputational harm to the company.

 Collaborating with a Product Manager, I identified what the model could and could not do, and any future capabilities that would need to be taken into account.